 - Morton’s neuroma: this is the damage and inflammation to the nerves between and underneath the metatarsal joints.

 - Fat pad atrophy of the ball of the foot: this is the loss of cushioning in the ball the foot.

 - Plantar Plate Tear: A plantar plate tear is ripping of the ligaments holding the toe together.

 So, click on the photo gallery to see the specific causes of your ball of the foot pain!

 Click on the photo gallery to see the specific causes of your ball of the foot pain!

 Pre dislocation syndrome is an isolated pain under the metatarsal phalangeal joints (MTPJs, the joints that form underneath the base of your little toes, not the actual toes themselves).

-- These are usually identified as “grape-like” swellings in the ball of your foot (due to swelling and bruising), but it’s normally to have almost no visual signs at all besides the pain in the joint.
+These are usually identified as “grape-like” swellings in the ball of your foot (due to swelling and bruising), but it’s normal to have almost no visual signs at all besides the pain in the joint.

-- The toe itself has an increased joint range of motion both up and down as well as side to side; this motion is accompanied by increased pain in the joint.
+- The toe itself has an increased joint range of motion both up and down and side to side; this motion is accompanied by increased pain in the joint.

-- It is also not uncommon to have a hammertoe that is non-reducible; and if it does not look like a hammertoe yet, the proximal phalange will bend back over time and the front of the toe will curve down like a claw.
+- It is also not uncommon to have a non-reducible hammertoe, and if it does not look like a hammertoe yet, the proximal phalange will bend back over time, and the front of the toe will curve down like a claw.